 For example, antibiotics are commonly prescribed for pink eye.
 Antibiotics only work for ailments that are caused by strains of bacteria.
 Unfortunately, they'll do absolutely nothing for viruses.
 So if a viral strain causes the type of pink eye that you have, a course of antibiotics won't do you any good.

-This is where structured silver works its magic!
-Remember earlier, when we talked about how structured silver can be useful for bacterial and viral ailments?
+This is where the superior silver works its magic!
+Remember earlier, when we talked about how silver can be useful for bacterial and viral ailments?
 Well, that's undoubtedly going to come into play here.

-Although research on structured silver’s effects on eye infections is still in its relative infancy, a review of Canadian medical publications illustrated instances in which silver was used to treat a type of conjunctivitis known as Neonatal Conjunctivitis (Ophthalmia neonatorum).
+Although research on this superior silver’s effects on eye infections is still in its relative infancy, a review of Canadian medical publications illustrated instances in which silver was used to treat a type of conjunctivitis known as Neonatal Conjunctivitis (Ophthalmia neonatorum).